josephnhtam/vsp-youtube-clone-microservices/README.md

 This repository contains a YouTube Clone microservices application built with .NET 7 and Angular 14.

-> This project is still in progress and subject to changes and refactoring.

 ![Screenshot](Images/Screenshots/1.png)

 ### Table of Contents